 - Emotional lability

 A more interesting and ICU-worthy question is "why do head-injured patients become unconscious?"
 Quite apart from parenchymal damage, which should cause focal deficits only, there are some mechanisms at work here which disrupt consciousness on a grand global scale.
 These mechanisms (or the limitations of our understanding thereof) are discussed in a nice 2010 review article by Blyth and Bazarian.
-This article, in turn, references an older (and apparently more elaborate) article by Nigel Shaw, which is unfortunately not available as full-text.
+This article, in turn, references an older article by Nigel Shaw, which is also available as full-text.

 In short, the affected region must be either both cerebral hemispheres or the brainstem reticular activating system.
 Four major theories exist, none of which are perfect, but among which the convulsive theory is the most satisfying, as it is supported by the strongest evidence.

 The Reticular Hypothesis